brownerikc/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     maxmemory-policy allkeys-lru
 ```

-Apply the updated ConfigMap using the following command:
+Apply the updated ConfigMap using the `kubectl apply` command:

 ```shell
 kubectl apply -f example-redis-config.yaml
 ```

-Confirm that the ConfigMap was updated using the following command:
+Confirm that the ConfigMap was updated using the `kubectl describe` command:

 ```shell
 kubectl describe configmap/example-redis-config
 ```

-You should see the configuration values you just added:
+You should see the configuration values you just added in `redis-config`:

 ```shell
 Name:         example-redis-config